 Teak is extremely easy to care for and very resistant to stains.
-As a matter of fact, there is no other hard wood as durable as teak for home and office use.
+As a matter of fact, there is no other hard wood as durable as teak for home and of ce use.
 If necessary it may be cleaned daily with a dry or slightly damp cloth.
-To keep the teak looking beautiful, it should be oiled every 6 to 12 months.
-The oil may be applied with a cloth or fine triple zero steel wool.
+To keep the teak looking beautiful, it should be oiled with teak oil every 6 to 12 months.
 Always rub in the direction of the grain.
-The steel wool will help remove stubborn stains that may have formed on top of the wood.
-After oiling, the teak must be thoroughly rubbed with a dry, absorbent cloth.
+After oiling, the teak must be thoroughly rubbed with a dry absorbent cloth.
 All the oil must be rubbed off the surface.
 In fact, it should feel just as dry to your touch as it did before you started to oil.
-Teak, properly cared for, will change color slightly, the grain structure will be more pronounced, and it will become more beautiful as it ages.
-Click here for more information about Copenhagen's teak oil.
+Teak, properly cared for, will change color slightly.
+The grain structure will be more pronounced and it will become more beautiful as it ages.

 The best advice is regular cleaning as this will help extend the life and retain the look of the furniture fabric.
 Weekly vacuum cleaning at a reduced suction power is recommended.
 For “deep cleaning” we recommend calling a professional.

 For all of our products please remember, GOOD FURNITURE SHOULD BE TREATED WITH THE CARE AND RESPECT IT DESERVES.

 COPENHAGEN IMPORTS HAS MANY FINE PRODUCTS AVAILABLE TO HELP YOU PRESERVE THE BEAUTY OF YOUR FURNITURE.
 PLEASE CALL OR VISIT ONE OF OUR STORES FOR INFORMATION ON THESE PRODUCTS.